Panentheism

 In panentheism, the universal spirit is present everywhere, which at the same time "transcends" all things created.
-While pantheism asserts that "all is God", panentheism claims that God is greater than the universe.
+Whilst pantheism asserts that "all is God", panentheism claims that God is greater than the universe.
 Some versions of panentheism suggest that the universe is nothing more than the manifestation of God.
-In addition, some forms indicate that the universe is contained within God, like in the Kabbalah concept of tzimtzum.
+In addition, some forms indicate that the universe is contained within God, like in the Kabbalistic concept of tzimtzum.
 Much of Hindu thought is highly characterized by panentheism and pantheism.

 In philosophy

 Ancient Greek philosophy

 The religious beliefs of Neoplatonism can be regarded as panentheistic.
 Plotinus taught that there was an ineffable transcendent God ("the One", to En, τὸ Ἕν) of which subsequent realities were emanations.
 From "the One" emanates the Divine Mind (Nous, Νοῦς) and the Cosmic Soul (Psyche, Ψυχή).
 In Neoplatonism the world itself is God (according to Plato's Timaeus 37).
 This concept of divinity is associated with that of the Logos (Λόγος), which had originated centuries earlier with Heraclitus (c.
 535–475 BC).
 The Logos pervades the cosmos, whereby all thoughts and all things originate, or as Heraclitus said: "He who hears not me but the Logos will say: All is one."
-Neoplatonists such as Iamblichus attempted to reconcile this perspective by adding another hypostasis above the original monad of force or Dunamis (Δύναμις).
+Neoplatonists such as Iamblichus attempted to reconcile this perspective by adding another hypostasis above the original monad of force or Dynamis (Δύναμις).
 This new all-pervasive monad encompassed all creation and its original uncreated emanations.